Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 This will compute the tree polynomial representations of the RNA secondary structures with dot-bracket notations stored in the folder *data/bpRNA-Rfam* and compute the pairwise polynomial distances between the RNA secondary structures.
 The results are stored in the file *data/bpRNA_Rfam.mat*.

-For analyzing the link between RNA secondary structures and R-loop formation, run the file *Process_Rloop.m* This will compute the polynomial representations of the RNA secondary structures produced by DrTransformer ([repository](https://github.com/ViennaRNA/drtransformer), [paper](https://doi.org/10.1093/bioinformatics/btad034))
+For analyzing the link between RNA secondary structures and R-loop formation, run the file *Process_Rloop.m*.
+This will compute the polynomial representations of the RNA secondary structures produced by DrTransformer ([repository](https://github.com/ViennaRNA/drtransformer), [paper](https://doi.org/10.1093/bioinformatics/btad034)) with dot-bracket notations stored stored in the folder *data/pfc8_snrpn* and *data/pfc53_airn* and compute the coefficient sums.
+The results are stored in the files with name *data/pFC*.mat*.

 ### To view the results in the paper and additional results